Starting Your Search

 Finding Available Properties

-There are places available for rent every day in this city!
+There are places available for rent every day in this city.
 If you are located close to the Philadelphia area, we suggest coming down and simply walking around the area you want to live.
 Not only will you get more familiar with the area, but you may also run into a few "For Rent" signs while you are at it.
-You can also walk around campus to search for postings on bulletin boards in buildings, and throughout Liacouras Walk!
+You can also walk around campus to search for postings on bulletin boards in buildings, and throughout Liacouras Walk.
+Also, be sure to join us during our Off-Campus Living Fairs held once a month in the Howard Gittis Student Center.

 Other options include starting your search online.
 Here are some links you may use to find housing: